omkeshri/cache/JSNotes.md

 <img src="./Assets/JS3.png" alt="JS3">

 > Starvation: At times, the task queue generates an excessive number of microtasks, causing tasks, like those in the Callback Queue, to be delayed or starved of execution.

+---

+### JavaScript Runtime Environment

+A runtime environment that include JS Engine, Web API's, Callback Queue, Microtask Queue, Event Loop...

+#### JS Engine
+A program or an interpreter that executes JavaScript code.
+It takes the JavaScript code you write and transforms it into machine-readable instructions that the computer's processor can understand and execute.

+> Code -> Parsing -> Compilation -> Execution

+##### Parsing
+JS Engine has a syntax parser that takes the code and convert it in AST(Abstract Syntax Tree).

+##### Compilaton & Execution

+__Interpreter__: Early JavaScript engines were pure interpreters.
+They executed the JavaScript code line-by-line, but this wasn't very efficient for large or complex programs.

+__JIT (Just-In-Time) Compiler__: Modern JavaScript engines use Just-In-Time compilation to improve performance.
+Instead of interpreting the code line-by-line, the engine compiles frequently used code into machine code at runtime, optimizing it for faster execution.